auth0/docs/articles/migrations/guides/calling-api-with-idtokens.md

 # Migration Guide: Management API and ID Tokens

-For some use cases you could use [ID Tokens](/tokens/id-token) as credentials in order to call some of the endpoints of the [Management API](/api/management/v2).
+For some use cases you could use [ID Tokens](/tokens/id-token) in order to call some of the [/users](/api/management/v2#!/Users/get_users_by_id) and [/device-credentials](/api/management/v2#!/Device_Credentials/get_device_credentials) endpoints of the Management API.
 This functionality is being deprecated.
 You will have to use proper [Access Tokens](/tokens/access-token) in order to access any of the endpoints of the [Management API](/api/management/v2).

+The grace period for this migration has already started and will end on the **1st of June, 2018**, when you will no longer be able to use ID Tokens as credentials for the Management API.

-This article will help you migrate your solution from the old implementation to the new one.
-First, we will see what this migration is about and which use cases are affected.
+This article will help you migrate your implementation.
+First, we will see which use cases are affected.
 We will continue with reviewing how you can use [scopes](/scopes) to get tokens with different access rights, and then see all the ways you can use to get an Access Token.
-Finally, we will review the [Account Linking](/link-accounts) process and the changes introduced to it.
+Finally, we will review the changes introduced in the [Account Linking](/link-accounts) process.

-## Overview

-Some of the [/users](/api/management/v2#!/Users/get_users_by_id) and [/device-credentials](/api/management/v2#!/Device_Credentials/get_device_credentials) endpoints, could be called using ID Tokens.
-You can now use Access Tokens to access them.
-The grace period for this migration has already started and will end on the **1st of June, 2018**, when you will no longer be able to use ID Tokens as credentials for the Management API.

 ## Does this affect me?

-Some Auth0 customers use ID Tokens as credentials in order to modify the details of a particular user.
-The intend of this migration is to move to Access Tokens with scopes that allow you to modify the details of only the currently logged in user.

-If you use ID Tokens to call any of the following endpoint, then you are affected by this migration:
+If you use ID Tokens to call any of the following endpoints, then you are affected by this migration:

 | **Endpoint** | **Use Case** |
 |-|-|